enricocid/Music-Player-GO/README.md

 *Music Player GO will always be free!
 Anyway, you can still buy me a beer, an ice cream or something via [PayPal](https://www.paypal.me/enricocid) if You really liked it! :)*

-### Just a notice about features request:
+### Just a notice about features requests/crash reports:

 1. As stated in [FAQ](https://github.com/enricocid/Music-Player-GO/blob/master/FAQ.md), not all requests will be taken into consideration as the player mainly reflects my needs!
 If I add the label 'feature request' on a issue then it will be worked, but it may require time!

 2. Giving *1 star* on Google PlayStore:
 - Won't accelerate the implementation process.
 - Won't give priority to Your request.
 - Won't let Your feature request to be approved (probably quite the opposite).
+Guess what?
+I'm the boss of the team behind the app.
+Who is the team?
+Me!
+Hahaha 😜

+3. A crash report is useful only when logcat and detailed explanation on how to reproduce bug is provided.

 ### Dependencies/API used: